awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualgateway-virtualgatewaytlsvalidationcontext.md

 ## Properties<a name="aws-properties-appmesh-virtualgateway-virtualgatewaytlsvalidationcontext-properties"></a>

 `Trust`  <a name="cfn-appmesh-virtualgateway-virtualgatewaytlsvalidationcontext-trust"></a>
-A reference to an object that represents a TLS validation context trust\.
+A reference to where to retrieve the trust chain when validating a peer’s Transport Layer Security \(TLS\) certificate\.
 *Required*: Yes
 *Type*: [VirtualGatewayTlsValidationContextTrust](aws-properties-appmesh-virtualgateway-virtualgatewaytlsvalidationcontexttrust.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)